joedooley/sportport-active/wp-content/plugins/squirrly-seo/readme.txt

 Squirrly 5.2.8 it's a stable version of Squirrly SEO and has all the SEO requirements by Search Engines

 == Changelog ==
+= 6.1.0 =
+* Compatible with WP 4.6
+* Fixed the Front Page SEO to work with more WP themes
+* Fixed compatibility with PolyLang plugin
+* Fixed compatibility with Customizr theme
+* Fixed Squirrly SEO Snippet for arabic lang

 = 6.0.9 =
 * Compatible with WP 4.5
-* Fixed compatibility with PolyLang plugin
 * Fixed Squirrly Analaytics in Performance Analytics

 = 6.0.6 =